Malachov/predictit/README.md

 # predictit
 Library/framework for making predictions.
-Choose best of 20 models (ARIMA, regressions, LSTM...).
-Preprocess data and chose optimal parameters of predictions.
+Choose best of 20 models (ARIMA, regressions, LSTM...) from libraries like statsmodels, sci-kit, tensorflow and some own models.
+Library also automaticcaly preprocess data and chose optimal parameters of predictions.

 ## Output
 Output is plotly interactive graph or deploying to database.